Alden McLaughlin

-Sir Alden McNee McLaughlin Jr., KCMG MBE KC JP MP (born 6 September 1961) is a Caymanian politician, former Premier of the Cayman Islands.
-McLaughlin previously served as leader of the People's Progressive Movement party from February 2011 – March 2021.
-McLaughlin is the elected member for the Red Bay Constituency in George Town, currently serving his sixth term in the Parliament of the Cayman Islands.
-He has been an elected representative in the Parliament of the Cayman Islands continuously since 2000.
+Sir Alden McNee McLaughlin Jr., KCMG MBE KC JP MP (born 6 September 1961) is a Caymanian politician, former Premier of the Cayman Islands and former Speaker of Parliament of the Cayman Islands.
+McLaughlin previously served as leader of the People's Progressive Movement party from February 2011 to March 2021.
+McLaughlin was the elected member for the Red Bay Constituency in George Town between 2000 and 2025.
+McLaughlin decided not to seek re-election in the 2025 General Election.

 Early life and education

 McLaughlin was born and raised in George Town, Cayman Islands, where he received his early education.
 He joined the Civil Service in July 1981 as Assistant Labour Officer.
 He transferred to the Judicial Department, where he was appointed Deputy Clerk of the Court in 1982.

 McLaughlin graduated from the University of Liverpool in 1988 with a Bachelor of Laws degree and received a practice certificate from the Cayman Islands Law School.
 He was called to the bar the same year and joined the firm of Charles Adams & Company as an associate.
 He became a partner in 1993.
 He also served as a member of the Legal Advisory Council and the Grand Court Rules Committee and as president of the Caymanian Bar Association.
 McLaughlin left partnership in the firm in March 2006, committing himself fully to his political responsibilities.